CONCURRENT SESSIONS

 Ryuichi Okamoto, MD, PhD, Institute of Science Tokyo, Japan

-• This session explores the forefront of tissue replacement therapy, focusing on the clinical translation of advanced methodologies, including bioengineered 3D tissues, organoids, and organs.
-We will cover transplant-based and ex vivo device-based regenerative therapeutics, using organoids for endocrine, digestive, urogenital, and neurological applications, as well as the emerging field of xenotransplantation therapeutics.
-This session also invites an ethics speaker to discuss the regulatory, accessibility, and economic aspects of these advanced therapies.
+This session will focus on the clinical translation of tissue replacement therapies, including bioengineered 3D tissues, organoids, and organs.
+We will discuss transplant-based and ex vivo device-based regenerative therapeutics, with applications in endocrine, digestive, urogenital, and neurological fields, as well as the emerging area of xenotransplantation.
+An ethics expert will also address the regulatory, accessibility, and economic aspects of these advanced therapies.

 Maria Pia Cosma, PhD, Centre for Genomic Regulation, Spain

-• This session delves into the revolutionary realm of altering cellular programs to restore and enhance organ function for disease treatment.
-We will explore cutting-edge advancements in in vivo reprogramming-based therapeutics, mRNA-based treatments, and genome editing technologies.
-The focus will be on how these innovative approaches can fundamentally change the treatment landscape for various organ dysfunctions and diseases.
+This session will explore the transformative potential of cellular reprogramming to restore and enhance organ function for therapeutic purposes.
+We will cover advancements in in vivo reprogramming-based therapeutics, mRNA-based therapies, and genome editing technologies, focusing on how these innovative approaches can revolutionize treatment options for various diseases.

 Disease Modeling and Drug Discovery

-Examining advances in using stem cells, both in vivo and in vitro, to model development and disease, with applications for drug discovery and therapeutics.
+Exploring advances in using stem cells, both in vivo and in vitro, to model development and disease, with applications to drug discovery and therapeutic development.

 *Additional invited and abstract-selected speakers to be determined.
 Session descriptions and titles may change slightly.